andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_09_SurfaceAnalysis.rst

   SUMA!
 Photo taken from the `AFNI website <https://afni.nimh.nih.gov/pub/dist/doc/SUMA/suma/SUMA_do1.htm>`__.

 Before going on, review the :ref:`FreeSurfer tutorials <FreeSurfer_Introduction>` to make sure you have FreeSurfer installed.
-You will also want to install the command `parallel <FS_04_ReconAllParallel>` to speed up your analysis.
+You will also want to install the command :ref:`parallel <FS_04_ReconAllParallel>` to speed up your analysis.

 .. toctree::